-Gavin joined West Coast Environmental Law in 2013 to lead our work to stop the Enbridge Northern Gateway pipelines and tankers proposal, spending several years supporting Indigenous Nations that had applied their own laws to prohibit Northern Gateway in their territories.
-This work included representing two First Nations in a successful legal challenge to the federal government’s approval of Northern Gateway, as well as advocating for a strong federal oil tanker ban law on BC’s north coast.
+Gavin joined West Coast Environmental Law in 2013 to lead the organization’s efforts to stop the Enbridge Northern Gateway pipelines and tankers proposal.
+His work focused on supporting Indigenous Nations that had applied their own laws to prohibit the project in their territories, and included acting as counsel in a successful legal challenge to the federal government’s approval of Northern Gateway.

 1-800-330-9235 ext.
 212